 Long Wharf has historically invested its resources, time, and energy into work on stage and in the community without making comparable investments in its facility.
 To address this, in November 2012 we completed a $3.9 million investment in our main performance space.
 In addition to technical upgrades, the renovated The Claire Tow Stage in the C. Newton Schenck III Theatre features new seats with increased legroom; a comfortable temperature from a new (and quiet!)
 HVAC system; shorter lines for the restrooms; and an expanded lobby.
 With easy access to highways and abundant free parking, the entire Long Wharf experience is exciting and refreshed—and world-class theatre may now be enjoyed in equally outstanding comfort.

 While artistic quality is paramount, Long Wharf recognizes that serving the community through the arts means more than attracting an audience to a show.
 We have increased our investment in education and community programs that allow for the greatest mission-based impact possible.
-During our 2012-13 season, we quadrupled in-school residencies and the number of students served has increased by 20%.
+During our 2012-13 season, we quadrupled in-school residencies and the number of students served has increased by 20%, a service level that we have sustained in the following seasons.
 These education programs are available to schools across the state, including those in the 20 town and city area that CFGNH serves.
 We are expanding the reach of theatre through our partnership with the New Haven Free Public Library and through increased productions for families with young children next season.

 Long Wharf relies equally upon ticket sales and charitable giving from its audience members, corporations, foundations, government, and individual donors like you.
 In recognition of our service to the artistic field and the community, I hope you will make a tax-deductible donation in support of Long Wharf’s legacy and its annual season of work.